-REFLECT EVIDENCE SELF-AS SESSMEN т ACTION DATE Reflect with stakeholders on these key questions Identify current practice that demonstrates where you are now our curren l Identify actions to enhance your support Agree a deadline for your actions 3.1 - To what extent do you assess on entry and monitor Service children's achievement, learning gaps and preferences, support needs and interests and skills?
-Emerging Developing Embedding dd/mm/yy 3.2 - To what extent do you address gaps and mitigate curriculum and qualification discontinuity?
+REFLECT EVIDENCE SELF-AS SESSMEN т ACTION DATE Reflect with stakeholders on these key questions Identify current practice that demonstrates where you are now Assess y our curren t practice Identify actions to enhance your support Agree a deadline for Emerging Developing Embedding your actions 3.1 - To what extent do you assess on entry and monitor Service children's achievement, learning gaps and preferences, support needs and interests and skills?
+3.2 - To what extent do you address gaps and mitigate curriculum and qualification discontinuity?
 3.3 - To what extent do you track and regularly review Service children's outcomes and progress, and tailor support in response?
+3.4 - To what extent do you address Service children's additional learning support needs?
+3.5 - To what extent do you celebrate prior learning and help Service children make the most of their strengths?
+3.6 - To what extent do you provide tailored careers and decision-making support for Service children?
+11